Almantask/StarPost/Docs/Diary.md

 I also needed to request for access.
 Thought that would require some manual intervention and review by Linked In.
 But nope, it's just a button click.
 Can select from: learning, authenticating and marketing APIs without any questions asked.

+Explored public Postman workspace of LinkedIn and figured I would port the examples to be version controlled, personalized, specialized and secure: https://www.postman.com/linkedin-developer-apis/workspace/linkedin-marketing-solutions/folder/16069442-1e1c3b59-6dc9-4b47-942d-9a36ac9cda6b?ctx=documentation

+Next up tried getting the first request working.
+I managed to get a LinkedIn response from my request for auth token - it responded with invalid token.
+Unfortunately, all that wrapped in raw HTML.
+Restful Client VS Code extension currently does not support preview of responses in raw HTML, therefore, it is not really a convenient way of authorising.
+Will have to do it the classic way - using Postman.